curl / libcurl / API / curl_easy_unescape

 Name

-curl_easy_unescape - URL decodes the given string
+curl_easy_unescape - URL decode a string

 Synopsis